SteelCompendium/data-gen/Draw Steel Rules.md

 Your ward covers your body in ice, and grants you the following benefits:

-- **Cold and Fire Immunity**: You have cold and fire immunity equal to your highest characteristic score.
+- You have cold immunity and fire immunity equal to your highest characteristic score.
-- **Cold Damage**: When a creature damages you with a melee ability, they take cold damage equal to your highest characteristic score.
+- When a creature damages you with a melee ability, they take cold damage equal to your highest characteristic score.

 ### MEDITATOR